adamsburge/archaevit-blog/README.md

 ![About Page Wireframe](static/images/About.png)

-**Note**: This page is not get completed and could be a future development.
+**Note**: This page is not yet completed and could be a future development of the site.

 ### Register